 Ancient Zeugma City is located in Belkis Village 10 kilometers (6 miles) east from Nizip / Gaziantep, by the Euphrates River.
 Importance of this settlement which demonstrates an uninterrupted inhabiting since prehistoric ages, is that it is one of the two points allowing the easiest passage across the River Euphrates.
 The city is an important trade center of Hellenistic Era.
 After the region started to be ruled by Rome, importance of the city increased upon settlement of a military garrison called 4th Legion.
 Artistic activities increased and a cultural development is achieved in Zeugma parallel to progress in trade volume.
 The site of Zeugma was lately discovered and been excavated.
 Archaeologists discovered many of Roman Villas with beautiful and well preserved floor mosaics.

 The first scientific study which proved that Zeugma is the same place as modern Belkis, was published in 1917.
 The excavation studies in the ancient city was started in 1992 under the management of Gaziantep Museum Directorate of the Ministry of Culture, General Directorate of Monuments and Museums.
 French archeology team joined the studies from 1996.
 Number of villas found since 1992 reached 7.
 Over 1000 square meters of base mosaic have been found during the excavations performed up to now.
 During the studies in the region which will fall within the lake area, a Mars statue which is 1.55 meter tall was found on May 03, 2000.
 Many frescos, mosaics, small objects and ruins of architectural structures have been found during 1999 and 2004.
-Portable ones of those were moved to Gaziantep Museum Directorate.
+These were moved to Gaziantep and are on display at the Zeugma Museum.

 During the excavations in 1992, an important base mosaic was found in a Rome villa, belonging to Dionysus, however 2/3 of it which is demonstrated in-situ was stolen in 1998.
 During the excavations during 1993, the terrace mosaics of Rome villas appeared.
 The 2-figure panel of the mosaic found was cut and extracted as a result of illegal excavations and smuggled abroad 25-30 years ago.
 It was determined in 1994 that the works are in Houston Menil Collection, and agreement was reached as a result of mutual negotiations, and the mosaics were returned back.